libertypi/mtsearch/README.md

 - `pages`: List of pages to scrape.
 - `username`: Username for M-Team site (if "username" or "password" is null, prompt user at login).
 - `password`: Password for M-Team site (optional).
 - `maxRequests`: Maximum number of requests in a time window.
+Set to 0 or null to disable.
 - `timeWindow`: Time window in seconds for maxRequests.
+Set to 0 or null to disable.
 - `requestInterval`: Time interval between each request in seconds.
+Set to 0 or null to disable.

 Example Configuration: